FrancescoGanis/francescoganis.github.io/DrumsProjects.md

 <h2>Who is involved?</h2>
 <p>This project was a mini-project as part of my Master's degree in Sound and Music Computing, specifically for the course "Embodied Interaction," supervised by <a href="https://vbn.aau.dk/en/persons/cer">Associate Prof. Cumhur Erkut</a>.</p>

+<h2>What have I learned?</h2>
+<p>I learned about Laban Effort theory, motion analysis using OpenPose, video-based movement tracking, and applying data analysis techniques to compare and evaluate drumming techniques.</p>

 <h2>Can I see more?</h2>
 <p>Unfortunately, there is no additional publicly available documentation.</p>